 New Mexico, land of diverse culture, world class unique cuisine and arresting beauty is also one of the most prolific training environments for runners in the world.
-The average elevation of the state is well above one Mile and the state’s largest city, Albuquerque, sits at 5280ft or 1609m above sea level and is known as one of the premier running destinations in America.
+The average elevation of the state is well above one Mile and the state’s largest city, Albuquerque, sits at 5280 feet or 1609m above sea level and is known as one of the premier running destinations in America.
 Many greats have trained in the Duke City that is Albuquerque: from marathon legends Paula Radcliffe and Lornah Kiplagat to U.S. Mile studs Alan Webb and Michael Stember.
 2102 Olympic and 2013 world champion Mo Farah and his Oregon Project teammate Galen Rupp have recently made New Mexico their altitude base for the past few years.
 And two of the greatest Milers of all-time, Noureddine Morceli and the King of the Mile himself, Hicham El Guerrouj, made Albuquerque their training grounds at one point in their storied careers.

 Don’t mistake the high volume of out-of-staters and foreign greats for making up the accomplished distance runners in the state.
 New Mexico itself, being one of the least densely populated states in the nation has had its share of extraordinary distance runners, far too many to name, as well as five sub-4 minute Milers to-date.

 The second, third and fourth sub-4 minute Miles on New Mexico soil were led by Will Leer at the 2013 USA Indoor Championships in Albuquerque.
-Leer's 3:58.79 is the fastest Mile at altitude indoors.
+Leer's 3:58.79 was the fastest Mile at altitude indoors.